New iwi stations go to air

 New Zealand on Air – Irirangi te Motu

 In 1989 the government established the New Zealand Broadcasting Commission, which later became New Zealand on Air – Irirangi te Motu.
 In 1990, in response to pressure from iwi, New Zealand on Air agreed to establish iwi radio and provide funding for staff, overheads, and transmitters and studio equipment.
 Under this policy iwi stations burgeoned throughout the country, with more than 20 stations eventually operating.
-Māori saw this development as major progress towards the dream of an iwi-based radio network, owned by the iwi themselves, in districts with a significant Māori population.
+Māori saw this development as major progress towards the dream of an iwi-based and -owned radio network covering districts with a significant Māori population.

 Funding and technical challenges

 The new stations struggled to survive in their formative years.
 Budgets did not cover all outgoings, and maintaining the enthusiasm of volunteer staff was a constant challenge.
 Adequate staff training and professional career paths were never established for iwi radio stations due to the low funding levels.
 Three of the stations broadcast on AM frequencies, which entailed running costs up to $100,000 a year higher than FM stations, but were funded at the same flat rate.

 Te Māngai Pāho

 In 1993, as a result of undertakings given by the Crown in Waitangi Tribunal cases, Te Māngai Pāho, a Māori broadcasting commission, was established.
-It became the conduit for annual funding agreements to iwi radio.
-Funded stations were required to broadcast at least a stated amount of quality Māori language.
+It became the conduit for the annual funding of iwi radio.
+Funded stations were required to broadcast at least a stipulated amount of quality Māori language.

 Māori Media Network

 In 1994 Māori Media Network, a national advertising sales bureau, was established by Ngahiwi Apanui, the manager of Radio Ngāti Porou.
-The major shareholders in the company were iwi radio stations themselves.
+The major shareholders in the company were the iwi radio stations.

 ‘Resounding from the echoing cliffs’

-In 2020 there were 21 iwi stations throughout the country – the resilient, iwi-based network dreamed of by its pioneers, listeners and supporters.
+In 2020 there were 21 iwi stations around the country – the resilient, iwi-based network dreamed of by its pioneers, listeners and supporters.
 Māori were able to hear the Māori language spoken in the context of the life of their communities, at any hour of the day.
 The indigenous language was present, broadcasting, in the words of an ancient proverb, ‘to the hills and resounding from the echoing cliffs’.